Grid diagrams and Heegaard Floer invariants: The surgery theorem applied to grid diagrams

 \subsection{Summary of the construction}

-For the benefit of the reader, before moving further we include here a short summary of Sections~\ref{sec:DestabSeveral}--\ref{sec:surgery} below.
+For the benefit of the reader, before moving further we include here a short summary of Sections~\ref{sec:subred}--\ref{sec:surgery} below.
 The aim of these sections is to be able to state the Surgery Theorem~\ref{thm:Surgery}, which expresses $\HFm$ of an integral surgery on a link $\orL \subset S^3$ (with framing $\Lambda$) as the homology of a certain chain complex $\C^-(G, \Lambda)$ associated to a grid diagram $G$ for~$\orL$ (with at least one free marking).
 Given a sublink $M \subseteq L$, we let $G^{L-M}$ be the grid diagram for $L-M$ obtained from $G$ by deleting all the rows and columns that support components of $M$.
 Roughly, the complex $\C^-(G, \Lambda)$ is built as an $\ell$-dimensional hypercube of complexes.
 Each vertex corresponds to a sublink $ M \subseteq L$, and the chain complex at that vertex is the direct product of generalized Floer complexes $\Chain^-(G^{L-M}, \s)$, over all possible values $\s$; the reader is encouraged to peek ahead at the expression~\eqref{eq:cgl}.

 The differential on $\C^-(G, \Lambda)$ is a sum of some maps denoted $\Phi^{\orM}_\s$, which are associated to oriented sublinks $\orM$: given a sublink $M$, we need to consider all its possible orientations, not just the one induced from the orientation of $\orL$.
-When $M$ has only one component, the maps $\Phi^{\orM}_\s$ are chain maps going from a generalized Floer complex of $G^{L'}$ (for $L'$ containing $M$) to one of $G^{L'-M}$.
-When $M$ has two components, $\Phi^{\orM}_\s$ are chain homotopies between different ways of composing the respective chain maps removing one component at a time; for more components of $M$ we get higher homotopies, etc. They fit together in a hypercube of chain complexes, as in Section~\ref{sec:hyper}.
+When $M$ has only one component, the maps $\Phi^{\orM}_\s$ are chain maps going from a generalized Floer complex associated to $G^{L'}$ (for $L'$ containing $M$) to one associated to $G^{L'-M}$.
+When $M$ has two components, $\Phi^{\orM}_\s$ are chain homotopies between different ways of composing the respective chain maps removing one component at a time; for more components of $M$ we get higher homotopies.
+The maps fit together in a hypercube of chain complexes, as in Section~\ref{sec:hyper}.